 Shelf Drilling adheres to the Norwegian Code of Practice for Corporate Governance issued by the Norwegian Corporate Governance Policy Board (NCGB).
 Shelf Drilling also files quarterly and annual reports, which are largely prepared in accordance with Securities & Exchange Commission (SEC) guidelines.
-The 2021 10-K Equivalent report on page 94 includes relevant sustainability-related risk disclosures.
+The 2021 10-K Equivalent report on page 94 in the Annual Report includes relevant sustainability-related risk disclosures.